 Interest Rate in Zimbabwe averaged 40.13 percent from 2019 until 2022, reaching an all time high of 80 percent in April of 2022 and a record low of 15 percent in March of 2019.
 This page provides the latest reported value for - Zimbabwe Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Zimbabwe Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Interest Rate in Zimbabwe is expected to be 70.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Zimbabwe to stand at 70.00 in 12 months time.
-In the long-term, the Zimbabwe Interest Rate is projected to trend around 65.00 percent in 2020, according to our econometric models.
+Interest Rate in Zimbabwe is expected to be 80.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Zimbabwe Interest Rate is projected to trend around 50.00 percent in 2023 and 40.00 percent in 2024, according to our econometric models.